WBrandes/MoonWatch/README.md

 * If you click on it, you can see the phase in text, and a dropdown option displays to Quit the app.
 * To make the app run on startup, open `System Preferences` and navigate to the `Users & Groups` section.
 Then select `Login Items` at the top of the window, and hit the `+` icon to add the app.
 * Alt-click on the icon to drag it around your menu bar.
 * The app updates every 4 hours, and depends on your system's internal time.
-To force it to update, quit and re-open the app.
+To force it to update, click on the moon icon and then click on the text showing the moon's phase.
 </br>

 ### Editing Code